What Is The Driving Force Of The Gold Market Now?

 The U.S. Congress holds back on the decision on the tax reform, and the gubernatorial elections in two states emphasized the low popularity of Trump.
 Against this background, it is really inappropriate to expect rates growth in the near future.
 The absence of the positive atmosphere in this market is being automatically translated into a positive atmosphere in the gold market.

-Gold remains in a strong inverse interdependence with the dollar value, although this interdependence gives signs of the beginning of the cyclical weakening:
+Gold remains in a strong inverse interdependence with the dollar value, although this interdependence shows signs of the beginning of the cyclical weakening:

 However, we have to admit that the bulls' confidence in the dollar is weakening along with the yield of the U.S. bonds.
 Although, in my opinion, the general upward trend of the dollar still persists.